-If you are looking after someone who has lost the capacity to make his or her own decisions but has not made a Power of Attorney then you will need to consider applying to the Court of Protection to be appointed as a Deputy.
+If you are looking after someone who has lost the capacity to make his or her own decisions about their own care and treatment, but has not made a Power of Attorney then you will need to consider applying to the Court of Protection to be appointed as a Deputy under the Mental Capacity Act.
 This could be a family member, a close family friend, or another loved one.
 Once approved, you will be able to access that person’s finances in order to pay his or her expenses and invest resources for future financial stability.

 We understand the sensitivity and pressure that often surrounds the circumstances calling for deputyship.
 Whether the strain is strictly financial or more personal, we take every step to guide you carefully through this legal area, so that whatever your circumstances, you have one less thing to worry about.